GYG-be/gyg-be.github.io/_posts/2024-01-01-The-WHY-of-my-WHYs.md

 ***TBD Editing/Revision*** *I need to ADD/SIMPLIFY with a FULL ISHIKAWA OUTLINE of the WHYS driving my WHY ... this needs to be solidified into coherent five whys bullet-pointed outline of every WHY driving the MAIN WHY.*

+***I will be editing and revising this post for the full year.*** And next year, I will pick up where I left off, editing and revising ... because my WHY is something that I will never be finished pondering.

 # The Full Ishikawa of WHYS or Interest Shaping My WHY